An Introduction to Geometric Topology: Laminations

 \subsection{A parametrisation for $\calM$}

 Let $S_g$ have genus $g\geqslant 2$.
-We now construct finitely many train tracks that parametrize all the multicurves in $S_g$, and to this purpose we fix a frame similar to the one used in the Fenchel-Nielsen parametrisation of the Teichm\"uller space.
+We now construct finitely many train tracks that parametrise all the multicurves in $S_g$, and to this purpose we fix a frame similar to the one used in the Fenchel-Nielsen parametrisation of the Teichm\"uller space.

-We decompose $S_g$ into pairs of pants and annuli as in Fig.~\ref{pantaloni_anelli_ex:fig}.
-We mark (in blue) an arbitrary point in each closed curve and we also fix once for all a diffeomorphism (preserving orientation and marked points) between each pair of pants and annulus with the corresponding model in Fig.~\ref{pantaloni_anelli:fig}.
+We decompose $S_g$ into pairs of pants and annuli as in Figure \ref{pantaloni_anelli_ex:fig}.
+We mark \iftoggle{BW}{}{(in blue) }an arbitrary point in each closed curve and we also fix once for all a diffeomorphism (preserving orientation and marked points) between each pair of pants and annulus with the corresponding model in Figure \ref{pantaloni_anelli:fig}.
 The resulting parametrisation of $\calM$ will depend also on these fixed diffeomorphisms.

 Let a \emph{colouring} be the assignment of a triple $a_i,b_i,c_i$ of non-negative numbers to each annulus of the decomposition, such that one of the following equalities holds: